Eye health Technology

 Corneal Mapping

-Corneal mapping, also known as corneal topography, is a non-invasive diagnostic procedure used to create a detailed map of the curvature and shape of the cornea, which is the transparent front surface of the eye.
+Corneal mapping, also known as corneal topography, is a non-invasive diagnostic procedure used to create a detailed map of the curvature and shape of the cornea (the transparent front surface of the eye).

 The cornea is responsible for most of the eye’s focusing power.
-Any irregularities in the shape of the cornea can lead to distortions in vision.
-With a corneal topography scan, your eye doctor can identify irregularities or distortions in the cornea.
+Any irregularities in the shape of the cornea can lead to visual distortions.
+With a corneal topography scan, our eye doctor can identify irregularities or distortions in the cornea.

 What is corneal topography used for?